fluxid/mocp-scrobbler/README.markdown

       -q, --quiet        Write only errors to console/log -v, --verbose      Write more messages to console/log

+## Installation

+Installation is manual.
 Just put this python script in your $PATH.
+It doesn't need to configure anything within MOC itself.
-Before running you must create configuration file ``~/.mocpscrob/config`` which should look like below:
+Before running you need to create configuration file ``~/.mocpscrob/config`` which should look like below:

     [scrobbler]
     login=YOUR_LASTFM_LOGIN